-SWITCH/ BUTTON NAME FUNCTION Hazard Press to activate the 4-way flashers.
-MODE Mode Press to change the ride mode. $\langle X \rangle$ Off Position to stop the engine or to prevent the engine from starting. $(\mathbf{x})$ Start Press to start the engine. $\bigcirc$ Run Position to allow the engine to start.
-Previous Press to select the previous me- dia file.
-Play/pause Press to play or pause the current media file. + Volume up Press to increase volume.
-Next Press to select the next media file.
+SWITCH/ BUTTON NAME FUNCTION

+Hazard Press to activate the 4-way flashers.

+MODE Mode Press to change the ride mode.

+⋈ Off Position to stop the engine or to prevent the engine from starting.

+(3) Start Press to start the engine.

+\bigcirc Run Position to allow the engine to start.

+Previous Press to select the previous media file.